List of It's Always Sunny in Philadelphia characters: The Lawyer

-The Lawyer (Brian Unger) is a recurring character first seen in "Dennis and Dee's Mom Is Dead" where The Gang mistake him for having personal involvement as the executor of Barbara Reynolds' will.
+The Lawyer (Brian Unger) is a recurring character first seen in "Dennis and Dee's Mom Is Dead", where he is the executor of Barbara Reynolds' will.
+Dennis, Dee and Frank believe Barbara's bequests are the lawyer's personal decisions, and also believe he can communicate with Barbara.
 He returns in season 5, eager to personally stop Frank—he represents a family that Frank is trying to force out of their house.
-After Charlie makes an attempt to prove that he's more legally apt than the actual lawyer, he challenges him to a duel; the lawyer immediately accepts, claiming to have a loaded gun in his office desk.
-He also appears again in "Paddy’s Pub: Home of the Original Kitten Mittens" when The Gang goes to him to get patents for products that they have created.
+After Charlie makes an attempt to prove that he is more legally apt than the actual lawyer, he challenges him to a duel; the lawyer immediately accepts, claiming to have a loaded gun in his office desk.
+He also appears again in "Paddy's Pub: Home of the Original Kitten Mittens" when the gang goes to him to get patents for products that they have created.
 He later tricks them into signing a document that grants him all the profits from the products as well as imposing a restraining order on them.
 He is also present at the end of "Dennis Gets Divorced" where he works pro-bono for Maureen Ponderosa, securing a deal with Charlie's Uncle Jack Kelly, who is a lawyer, where Dennis can keep his apartment in exchange for assuming $90,000 of Maureen's debt.
-In season 11, he represents one of the McPoyles in a lawsuit against Bill Ponderosa over a bird attack that cost his client an eye, but in addition to being hit with nonsensical anti-Semitic baiting from Frank and Dee (even though he's not Jewish), he ends up injuring one of his eyes in another bird attack that leads to Bill's acquittal.
+In season 11, he represents one of the McPoyles in a lawsuit against Bill Ponderosa over a bird attack that cost his client an eye, but in addition to being hit with nonsensical anti-Semitic baiting from Frank and Dee (despite not being Jewish), he ends up injuring one of his eyes in another bird attack that leads to Bill's acquittal.

 Lil Kev

-Kevin Gallagher (Kyle Davis) a potentially retarded rapper who dates Dee in "Sweet Dee Is Dating A Retarded Person".
-Dennis convinces Dee to dump Kevin because he's retarded only for her to later discover he isn't.
+Kevin Gallagher (Kyle Davis) a popular local rapper who is possibly mentally disabled.
+He is introduced as Dee's boyfriend in "Sweet Dee Is Dating A Retarded Person," where the gang makes ableist assumptions toward him.
+Dennis convinces Dee to dump Kevin because he is disabled, only for her to later decide he is not.
 He later returns as one of Dee's baby's potential fathers in "Dee Gives Birth".

 Korean Busboy

 The Korean Busboy (Maxie J. Santillan Jr.) worked at the Korean restaurant that threatened to steal business away from Paddy Pub's in "The Gang Solves The North Korea Situation".
 Dee sleeps with him to get information about their secret microbrew recipe.
-He gives her a note written in Korean purportedly containing the recipe, but when the Gang has it translated it turns out to read "Bony American is dirty dirty whore.
+He gives her a note written in Korean purportedly containing the recipe, but when the gang has it translated it turns out to read "Bony American is dirty dirty whore.
 She bring much shame to herself and country."
 He later returns as one of Dee's potential baby's fathers in "Dee Gives Birth".
 Santillan died in 2022.